 2. Great Western Beach, Cornwall

-Next on our list is one of Cornwall’s quieter gems and it’s just a short drive away from our four holiday parks in the Newquay area.
+Next up on our list of the UK’s cleanest beaches is a quiet gem that's only a short drive away from four of our caravan sites in Cornwall.
 Kids will love the rockpools that appear at low tide, which are home to all sorts of marine life.
 Complete with lifeguard service in the summer months, Great Western is ideal for swimmers and surfers as well as other water sports.
 There’s even a place to hire surfboards and deckchairs – what more could you want from a peaceful Cornish beach this summer?

 Video courtesy of Glynne Hather